 Pain after a traumatic event

 If you recently got into a car crash or experienced a fall, don’t shrug it off.
 A serious traumatic event can damage the spine and result in spinal cord lacerations and vertebrae fractures even if you can get up and walk after the accident.
 So, make sure to visit your doctor even after the smallest accident, especially if you feel any back pain—don’t wait any longer.
+Visiting a spinal care specialist like Dr. Lindsay Clark will certainly help.

 There’s a general rule when it comes to back pain: if it lasts for more than 10 days, see a doctor.
 Waiting for your pain to disappear for longer than 10 days can make healing very difficult.
-Most people wake up with light stiffness in the back that usually goes away after the muscles warm up.
+Most people wake up with light stiffness in the back that usually goes away after the muscles warm-up.

 However, if your pain just gets worse with time and starts affecting your daily life, it’s time to see an expert.
 You might suffer from a bulging or ruptured disc that might require serious treatment and even slipped disc treatment or surgery.